Life on the road is a total blast.

 Now that you have the basics, let’s dive in!

 Firstly, just because you are living in hotel rooms doesn’t mean you should approach each meal like you’re on vacation.
-Going grocery shopping and becoming a hotel room chef is essential for facilitating frugal and smart choices.
+Going grocery shopping and becoming a hotel room chef is essential for facilitating affordable eating with nutritional goals.

 Here are some of my go-tos: